lumiastream/Developer-Docs/docs/custom-code/helper-functions.md

 }
 ```

-`readFile(filePath: string)`: Read from a file on your local computer to get the contents of it to be displayed in your code.
+`readFile(path: string)`: Read from a file on your local computer to get the contents of it to be displayed in your code.
 This is useful for other Apps that write and read to files so you can combine the usage of them in Lumia.
 To keep things consistent, try to use an absolute file path

 ```js
 async function() {